irmccallum/well-being/README.md

 `explore_dhs.R` – reformat and visualize data

-`figure4_dhs.R` – country level DHS boxplots, also exports dataset for validation statistics
+`figure4_dhs.R` – country level DHS boxplots, also exports dataset for validation statistics - change continent between Africa, Asia and North America to produce respective graphs and tables which are used as input to 'figure4_val.Rmd'

 `figure4_val.Rmd` - country level validation of DHS and unlit settlements